Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Bounds for graviton scattering

-We compute bounds on couplings found in the MHV amplitude using the new crossing symmetric sum rules (\ref{eq:gravitonsumrules}) for both $p_\text{max}=M$ with $J_*=60$ and $p_\text{max}=M/\sqrt{3}$ (no $J_*$).
-We take $n_\text{min}=1, n_\text{max}=20$, and $k_\text{max}=6$.
-We include bounds with light matter contributions for a better comparison to the bounds computed using improved sum rules in \cite{Caron_Huot_20232}.
-For the amplitude of the light matter fields, we adopt the choice made in \cite{Caron_Huot_20232} to ensure that the same shift in the $g_4$ and $g_5$ coefficients is used; this choice ensures Regge growth at fixed-s to be at spin-4 and at fixed-t at spin-2.
+We also include bounds with light matter contributions, by which we mean matter states with masses below the cutoff, $m_\ell<M$, to match the setup used for the improved-sum-rule bounds.
+For the amplitude of the light matter fields, we adopt the choice made in \cite{Caron_Huot_20232} to ensure that the same shift in the $g_4$ and $g_5$ coefficients is used; this choice ensures Regge growth at fixed-$s$ to be at spin-4 and at fixed-$t$ at spin-2.
 Namely, we take

 where $m_\ell$ is the mass of the spin-0 and spin-2 contributions and for $s, t,$ and $u$ we use (\ref{stucrossvar}).
 We take crossing symmetric combinations of $f_{\text {matter }}(s, u)$ as done for the MHV amplitude given in (\ref{eq:MHVcombinations}).